streembit/streembit/README.md

 Linux 64-bit build:
 Build node-webkit from source or download the latest Linux 64-bit node-webkit binaries from the node-webkit project site, and copy it to the /build/buildtools/linux64 directory.
 Make sure 7zip is installed.
 Set the 7zip environment variable in the build_linux64.sh build file.
-Execute the build/build_linux64.sh file from the Linux terminal.
+Execute the build/build_linux64.sh shell script file from the Linux terminal.

 MacOS build:
 Build node-webkit from source or download the latest MAC OS X node-webkit binaries from the node-webkit project site, and copy it to the /build/buildtools/macosx directory.